Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Introduction

 More recently, time series methods have been used to estimate causal effects by forecasting what would happen in the absence of treatment \citep{brodersen2015inferring, papadogeorgou2018causal, miratrix2019simulating}.
 The original approach in \cite{brodersen2015inferring}, is developed for the setting when one time series is measured over many time points both in the pre- and post-treatment time periods.
 The pre-treatment data is used to estimate a Bayesian state-space model that is then used to predict the counterfactual outcome under control during the post-treatment period.

 \paragraph{Review of our contribution}

 We develop a framework for causal inference with multiple time series in the presence of staggered adoption that allows for estimation of causal quantities and heterogeneous treatment effects that vary over time and across precinct characteristics that is robust to unmeasured confounding bias.
 We use multivariate Bayesian time series models that allow for a high-dimensional set of observed time series to produce posterior predictive distributions of subject-specific treatment effects, which account for temporal and spatial correlation in the data.
 We couple the posterior predictive distribution with regression models to find conditional average treatment effect functions in a straightforward manner.
 Our paper extends the existing literature in a number of ways.
 Synthetic controls require there to be units without the treatment, while in our study every precinct adopts the policy by the end of the study.
-Many of the estimators proposed in the difference in differences literature with staggered treatment are targeting average treatment effects of a policy, while our goal is to estimate conditional treatment effects that are functions of observed precinct characteristics.
-Interrupted time series type approaches estimate heterogeneous treatment effects in time-series settings \citep{li2018estimating}, but rely on an assumption of no unmeasured confounding, while we show our approach is robust to confounding bias from unmeasured covariates.
+Many of the estimators proposed in the literature with staggered treatment are targeting average treatment effects of a policy, while our goal is to estimate conditional treatment effects that are functions of observed precinct characteristics.
+Interrupted time series type approaches estimate heterogeneous treatment effects in time-series settings \citep{li2018estimating}, but rely on an assumption of no unmeasured confounding, while we show our approach is robust to certain types of confounding bias from unmeasured covariates.
 Another key challenge we address is that our data are highly correlated across space, while existing approaches do not account for this spatial dependence in the observations.
 We show using pre-treatment data in NYC that our approach to inference is able to provide valid inferences for treatment effects in this setting, and then apply our approach to answer important, unanswered questions of the effects of neighborhood policing on crime and arrests.
+Lastly, we provide an R package to implement the proposed methodology that is available at \url{https://github.com/jantonelli111/HeterogeneousTEpanel}